 2. Eating seasonally whenever you can.

-As convenient as it may seem to have strawberries in January, eating things out of season isn't the best option for your gut microbiome––which makes sense, given that we evolved eating seasonally.
+As convenient as it may seem to have peaches in March, eating things out of season isn't the best option for your gut microbiome––which makes sense, given that we evolved eating seasonally.
 Foods forced to develop out of season contain lower levels of nutrients and higher levels of harmful substances like lectin, which damages the walls of your intestines and makes it easier for your gut microbiome to become unbalanced.11

 What's more, unseasonal foods are commonly treated with pesticides or chemicals to speed up ripening, neither of which is good for your gut.
 So take a page from the Hadza playbook and try to change your diet in line with the seasons, emphasizing seasonal produce and local, organic food to protect your microbes and give them the support they need to really thrive.